Begadkefat

-Begadkefat (also begedkefet) is the name given to a phenomenon of lenition affecting the non-emphatic stop consonants of Biblical Hebrew and Aramaic when they are preceded by a vowel and not geminated.
-The name is also given to similar cases of spirantization of post-vocalic plosives in other languages; for instance, in the Berber language of Djerba.
-Celtic languages have a similar system.
+Begadkefat (also begedkefet) is the phenomenon of lenition affecting the non-emphatic stop consonants of Biblical Hebrew and Aramaic when they are preceded by a vowel and not geminated.
+The name is also given to similar cases of spirantization of post-vocalic plosives in other languages; for instance, in Jerba Berber.

-The name of the phenomenon is made up with these six consonants, mixed with haphazard vowels for the sake of pronunciation: BeGaDKePaT.
+The phenomenon's name comprises these six consonants with haphazard vowels for pronunciation: BeGaDKePaT.
 The Hebrew term בֶּגֶ״ד כֶּפֶ״ת (Modern Hebrew /ˌbeɡedˈkefet/) denotes the letters themselves (rather than the phenomenon of spirantization).
+If a begadkefat is at the beginning of a word and is preceded by a word ending in an open syllable, then there is no dagesh.